-$t_l(s)$) and (2) the assumption of a constant probability of ENEs, which amounts to an exponential discount on the stream of expected value associated with L. As we will see, plausible values of r yield discount rates that are quite small relative to the discount rates typically used in economic models.
-Nevertheless, the combination of polynomial growth and any positive exponential discount rate, however small, means that the discount rate will eventually "win": After some point, the integrand of EV(L) will go monotonically to zero, and will do so quickly enough that EV(L)is guaranteed to be finite even without the presence of the eschatological bound.
-Thus, for any ε , there is some time t such that the total expected value of L at all times after t is less than ε .^{15,16}
+The two most notable features of the model are (1) the cubic growth term $v_s n((t-t_l)s)$ and (2) the assumption of a constant probability of ENEs, which amounts to an exponential discount on the stream of expected value associated with L. As we will see, plausible values of r yield discount rates that are quite small relative to the rates typically used in economic models.
+Nevertheless, the combination of polynomial growth and any positive exponential discount rate, however small, means that the discount rate will eventually "win": After some point, the integrand of EV(L) will go monotonically to zero, and will do so quickly enough that EV(L) is guaranteed to be finite even without the presence of the eschatological bound.
+Thus, for any $\varepsilon$ , there is some time t such that the total expected value of L at all times after t is less than $\varepsilon$ .

 The cubic growth model involves several significant simplifications.
 I will discuss three of them here, and give a more complete accounting in the appendix.
 First is the relatively crude approximation of the rate at which our resource endowment grows as we expand into the cosmos.
-For our purposes (viz., comparing a short-termist and a longtermist intervention, rather than making comparisons among longtermist interventions), it is the early years of space settlement that are crucial.
-So I have
+For our purposes (viz., comparing a short-termist and a long-termist intervention, rather than making comparisons among long-termist

-15To illustrate both the significance and the limitations of these observations, consider an analogy.
-Why, if we accept longtermism, should we not accept "ultra-longtermism", which holds that what we ought to do is mainly determined by the potential consequences of our actions more than (say) Graham's Number years in the future?
-One apparently very good reason is proton decay: It is widely believed (though not yet confirmed) that protons eventually decay into lighter particles, with a half-life on the order of 10^{30} years or longer (Langacker, 1981).
+Why, if we accept long termism, should we not accept "ultra-long termism", which holds that what we ought to do is mainly determined by the potential consequences of our actions more than (say) Graham's Number years in the future?
+One apparently very good reason is proton decay: It is widely believed (though not yet confirmed) that protons eventually decay into lighter particles, with a half-life on the order of $10^{30}$ years or longer (Langacker, 1981).
 If proton decay occurs, we might think of it as imposing a sort of exponential discount rate on our projects, since the resources with which we might eventually reap the rewards of those projects are literally evaporating at an exponential rate.
-But if protons have a half life of 10^{30} years, then the implied annual discount rate is approximately $-\frac{ln(.5)}{10^{30}} \approx 7 \times 10^{-29}$.
+But if protons have a half life of $10^{30}$ years, then the implied annual discount rate is approximately $-\frac{\ln(0.5)}{10^{30}} \approx 7 \times 10^{-29}$ .
 This discount rate is bound to eventually overwhelm any polynomial rate of growth, and therefore provides a sufficient (though probably not necessary) reason why most of our practical concern should be kept within some finite temporal limit.
-At the same time, it illustrates that a small enough exponential discount rate can still be completely irrelevant to the "moderate" longtermist thesis we are considering here.
+At the same time, it illustrates that a small enough exponential discount rate can still be completely irrelevant to the "moderate" long termist thesis we are considering here.